ythuang0522/Slide2Jira/README.md

 # PowerPoint to Jira Issues - AI Enhanced Converter

-This tool automatically detects issues mentioned in slides in PowerPoint presentations and creates Jira issues using AI-powered content analysis.
+This tool automatically detects issues mentioned in slides in PowerPoint and creates Jira issues using ChatGPT.

 ## 🎯 Rule-Based Project Classification